The Link Between Trade Policy and Your Insurance Premium

 2. Add an Extended or Guaranteed Replacement Cost Endorsement

-Standard replacement cost coverage pays up to your policy limit — but if a major disaster drives up local labor and material costs (a post-disaster "demand surge"), that limit may not be enough.
+Standard replacement cost coverage pays up to your policy limit, but if a major disaster drives up local labor and material costs (a post-disaster "demand surge"), that limit may not be enough.
+Homeowners who don't add this buffer are at real risk of being underinsured after a total loss.

 3. Add Inflation Guard Protection

-An inflation guard endorsement automatically increases your dwelling coverage limit each year by a set percentage (typically 2–8%) to keep pace with rising construction costs.
+An inflation guard endorsement automatically increases your dwelling coverage limit each year by a set percentage (typically 2 to 8%) to keep pace with rising construction costs.
 In a tariff-driven cost environment, this is one of the most cost-effective protections available.

 4. Document All Renovations and Upgrades